Vivian Beaumont Theater: Seating areas

-The Broadway League cites the main auditorium as having 1,080 seats, while Playbill gives a figure of 1,069 seats.
+The Broadway League and the LCT Review magazine cite the main auditorium as having 1,080 seats, while Playbill gives a figure of 1,069 seats.
 The main auditorium originally had approximately 1,100 seats, with about 770 in the orchestra level and 330 in the balcony level.
 The actual capacity depended on the configuration of the stage.
-Thirty seats at the front of the orchestra can be stored in the basement when thrust stage is used.
-Additional seats can be removed to make way for vomitories.
+As designed, 30 seats at the front of the orchestra could be stored in the basement when the thrust stage was used; these seats were placed on a hydraulic lift, which was never used and was eventually scrapped in the 1990s.
+Additional seats could be removed to make way for vomitories.
 Consequently, the theater could have 1,146 seats if a proscenium stage were used, or 1,102 seats if there was an orchestra pit in front of the stage.
 In a thrust-stage configuration, the theater could have 1,113 seats, which was reduced to 1,083 if actors were allowed to pass through the orchestra seating to get to the stage.

 The seating is arranged in a semicircle with its ends cut back, allowing adequate sightlines when a traditional proscenium stage is used.
 A cantilevered walkway leads to the balcony level, which only has five rows of seats, two of which cantilever over the orchestra.
 In all configurations, every seat is at most 65 ft from the stage.
 The American Seating Company installed the seats, which were originally upholstered in red fabric.
 Plaques were mounted onto the backs of each seat, indicating the seat number and the name of a donor.
 The seats were covered with deep burgundy fabric in 1990.

 The auditorium had a minimalist decorative scheme.
-The original decorations comprised dark brown wood and metal, as well as red and gray carpets.
+The original decorations comprised dark brown wood and metal, as well as red and gray carpets; Saarinen's firm described the color scheme as "bittersweet chocolate brown" and red.
 The design includes curving oval motifs, which visually connect the two levels of seating with the stage and ceiling.
 The aisle lights were recessed into the ends of the aisles.
 Typical theaters had lights embedded within the risers of the stairs in each aisle, but the theater's semicircular arrangement meant that such lights could be distracting to patrons on the opposite side of the auditorium.